 Create A Module Of Utility Functions in Ruby

 The Module class offers a powerful tool called module_function.
-It serves a dual purpose: it copies methods as singleton methods (class methods) on the module itself, while simultaneously setting them as private instance methods for any class that includes the module.
+It serves a dual purpose: it creates singleton method copies (class methods) on the module itself, while simultaneously setting the originals as private instance methods for any class that includes the module.

 Let's see this in action by starting with a module of markdown utility functions.